 - Police and government tackling disability hate crime and social media companies over online disability abuse.

-- More funding into social care now, and in the long term funding provided on a national level rather than more means testing or council tax rises.
+- More funding into social care now.
+In the long term, providing funding on a national level rather than more means testing or council tax rises.

 - Ensuring the social care workforce is as valued as NHS staff, with a national strategy and funding to reflect this as a skilled job.

-- Completion of an NHS plan to introduce specialist sight tests for 120,000 children in special schools in 2020, which is based on SeeAbility’s work.
-We are pleased to see this is now under way.
+- Completion of an NHS plan to introduce specialist sight tests for 120,000 children in special schools in 2020.
+This is based on SeeAbility’s work and we are pleased to see this is under way.
 Read more about the Special Schools Eye Care Service.

 - NHS, health bodies and eye care professionals acting to improve eye care for people who have learning disabilities or are autistic.